 Madison, WI 53715-2635

 You can pay online directly through your PRISM.account.
-Online payment options include credit/debit card (2.5% fee) or electronic check payment (no fee).
+Online payment options include credit/debit card (2.5% fee) or electronic check payment (no fee) or electronic transfer with a savings account (no fee).

 Note: Your payment must be received by the institution on or prior to the due date to avoid a late fee, so allow for adequate mailing time.